 The Headmistress must be supplied with reassurance regarding the quality1 and competence of any providers used.
-Reassurance covers documents such as copies of providers' health and safety policies, risk assessments and information.
+Reassurance covers documents such as copies of providers' health and safety policies, risk assessments and information concerning the qualifications and competence of employees.
+Contractor Safety Evaluation Questionnaires should be used.